 To preserve the integrity of the District's program, the District must carefully enforce its conservation easements to ensure long-term compliance with their terms and conditions.
-The District must promptly and fairly address all potential easement violations.
+The District must promptly and fairly address all potential easement violations in accordance with these procedures.